-CEII participants noted that people of color are underrepresented among the staff of arts and culture institutions in LA County and they make up an even smaller share of senior positions.
-The DataArts survey confirmed this.
-The survey also found that the arts workforce has a slightly higher share of people with disabilities compared to the overall LA County population.
-While the survey did not ask about transgender people or people from lower socio-economic backgrounds, participants in the Town Hall meetings discussed the fact that they may be underrepresented in the arts workforce.
+CEll participants noted that people of color are under-represented among the staff of arts and culture institutions in LA County and they make up an even smaller share of senior positions.
+While the survey did not ask about transgender people or people from lower socio-economic backgrounds, participants in the Town Hall meetings discussed the fact that they may be under-represented in the arts workforce.

-CEII participants identified the following barriers to cultural equity and inclusion in staffing:
+CEll participants identified the following barriers to cultural equity and inclusion in staffing:

-- Board diversity is directly linked to hiring diverse leadership. - There is no clear pipeline to upper-level positions when hiring happens through professional homogenous networks. - Transgender persons may be particularly disadvantaged when it comes to being considered for positions in arts and cultural organizations. - Leaders from culturally specific organizations may not be valued or considered for a leadership positions in mainstream organizations. - People at the early stages of career development often lack knowledge about viable career paths within arts and culture, especially as it relates to positions in leadership and management. - Young people often assume that a career in the arts is limited only to art makers. - Potential employers assume the pool of candidates of color is too small, inaccessible, or that candidates lack requisite experience. - Pay scales in the nonprofit arts sector tend to be lower than in other industries. - Job requirements need to be re-assessed in light of cultural competency and connections to diverse communities.
+- Board diversity is directly linked to hiring diverse leadership. - There is no clear pipeline to upper-level positions when hiring happens through professional homogenous networks. - Transgender persons may be particularly disadvantaged when it comes to being considered for positions in arts and cultural organizations.

+- Leaders from culturally specific organizations may not be valued or considered for a leadership position in mainstream organizations. - People at the early stages of career development often lack knowledge about viable career paths within arts and culture, especially as it relates to positions in leadership and management. - Young people often assume that a career in the arts is limited only to art makers. - Potential employers assume the pool of candidates of color is too small, inaccessible, or that candidates lack requisite experience.

+- Pay scales in the nonprofit arts sector tend to be lower than in other industries. - Job requirements need to be re-assessed in light of cultural competency and connections to diverse communities.